tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Delivery-Writeup.md

 ![createTicket](/assets/{{ imgDir }}/createTicket.png)

 Next, we click the "Create Ticket" button.
-This results in the page below which provides us with an id and an email address.
-This email addressi belongs to the domain "delivery.htb" and anything emailed to it will be added to our support ticket.
+This results in the page below, that provides us with an id and an email address which correspond to our ticket.
+Interestingly enough, this email address belongs to the domain "delivery.htb" and anything emailed to it will be added to our support ticket.
+This is a relatively common feature for help desk issues in real web applications.

 ![ticketCreated](/assets/{{ imgDir }}/ticketCreated.png)

-Many different services assumes that a user with an email at a specific domain works for that domain.
-For example, [Slack]() assumes that someone.
+Many different services assume that a user with an email at a specific domain works for that domain.
+In essence, an email at a specific domain indicates that the owner of the email is employed at the domain.
+For example, [Slack]() employs this feature.
 Since we have access to a .
 This concept is called Ticket Trick and was originally described [in 2017].

+lpDesks usually allow users to email to a temporary email address provided by HelpDesks to update thestatus of an open ticket.
+If though the corporate domain is used for tickets, this "feature" allows non-employee users to have access to @Company.com email addresses.
+Many cloud services take emailaddresses as "proof of employment" and may grant access to internal services like GitHub, Slack,Confluence, etc. Lets try to create a new Ticket.

 [Explain ticket trick briefly]